 Edom, the nation founded by Jacob’s brother Esau is THE nation against whom the Lord will be indignant with for ever!
 There is no other nation that suffers this fate!
 This is the same nation responsible for the destruction of Jerusalem.
 This is the same nation that is today governed by the ancient city of Philadelphia, a city of seven mountains, and a Rome wannabe!

-Is this everything against Jordan?
+Is this everything against these people?
 No!
 There is a mountain of biblical evidence that this nation, and the people of Edom, Ammon, and Moab, will have a special relationship with the Antichrist.
 He is their favourite son, and the one they pin their hopes and dreams on!

-Daniel 11:41 is often used to say that the little nation of Jordan will not be defeated by the Antichrist, as if this little nation, even smaller than Israel, will be so strong that the Antichrist can’t defeat them;
+Daniel 11:41 is often used to say that the little nation across the river from Israel will not be defeated by the Antichrist, as if this tiny nation, even smaller than Israel, will be so strong that the Antichrist can’t defeat them;

 “He shall enter also into the glorious land, and many countries shall be overthrown: but these shall escape out of his hand, even Edom, and Moab, and the chief of the children of Ammon.”

 You see, it doesn’t say that he will not rule this nation, only that they will escape his hand.
-They will escape his hand because he has no need to attack them, they are his power base!
-The people of Jordan are his people, and will support him from the beginning!
-If he has a close relative on the throne of Jordan, such as a brother, cousin, or uncle, why would he attack his own family?
+They will escape his hand because he has no need to attack them; they are his power base!
+The people of Edom, Moab and Ammon are his people, and will support him from the beginning!
+If he has a close relative on the throne of this nation, such as a brother, cousin, or uncle, why would he attack his own family?

 I want to end with a note; Why have so many missed these prophecies?
 Well, if you have already decided that the Antichrist is from Rome, then you will NOT be looking for verses that indicate the Antichrist will come from somewhere else, and if you do see them you will interpret them incorrectly!